-It is possible that your rivals may hold a significant cost advantage over you.
-You have to do something but armed with intelligence, not hearsay.
-Take a look at your cost structure and then compare them with your competitors.
-Or Benchmarking as its called.
+However, it’s possible that your rivals may hold a significant cost advantage over you.
+You have to do something about it but be armed with intelligence, not hearsay.
+Take a look at your cost structure and then compare (benchmark) them with your competitors.

 Compare yours and their labour costs, materials, technologies used, distribution, the cost and structure of the sales and marketing teams.
-Look for usually looking overheads and obvious omissions.
+Look for unusual looking overheads and obvious omissions.